 In 2018, the aviation industry experienced more strikes than in 5 previous years put together.
 Air traffic control strikes accounted for 5,000 cancelled flights last summer – and the airlines expect the number to increase this summer.
 Adding together airline crew, ATC and airport staff strikes, you can expect about 10 strikes a month.
-Currently, the security staff at London Luton airport is undergoing a weeks-long strike.
+Currently, the security staff at London Luton airport is undergoing a week-long strike.

 Struck by a strike?
 If the wait is longer than 2 hours, demand care from the airline’s personnel.
 Your airline should provide you with free e-mail or free fax, two free phone calls, meals & drinks – ask their local staff.
 If it goes overnight, it should ensure accommodation at a hotel as well as the transport to the hotel and back to the airport.